Innovative web page design solutions

 Finalizing

-Once we finalized, I delivered the components to the engineering team to build into the CMS.
+Once we finalized the designs, I delivered the components to the engineering team for integration into the CMS.

 The result